DynamicIntuition/dynamicintuition.github.io/content/reports/markov_models.md

 The following are left as potential avenues of analysis relating to this model family.

-* Non-interpretability of successors of the $n$-gram model; in particular transformer attention.
 * Smoothing techniques, and an analysis of their benefit in the context of optimal policy.
+* Non-interpretability $n$-gram model successors; in particular transformer attention.
 * Skip-gram models as an extension of this family.